There are an number of community groups in the Lane Cove area that are focused on creating a more sustainable community.

 Volunteers will help you fix the following: jewellery, ceramics, shoes, toys, clothes, zips, bags, as well as sharpening kitchen knives, secateurs and pruning tools; small woodwork repairs, household battery-operated items.

-The Lane Cove Repair Cafe is located at the Uniting Church Hall on the corner of Pacific Highway and Mowbray Road (across the road from the Great Northern Hotel).
-There's parking behind the church.
-It's open the first two Sundays of the month from 1pm to 3pm.
+The Lane Cove Repair Cafe is located at the Living and Learning Centre - 180 Longueville Road, Lane Cove.
+It's open the first two Sundays of the month from 2pm to 4pm.

 It was inspired by the worldwide social enterprise initiative www.repaircafe.org